hypermedialabs/uploader/README.md

 ## Contributing

 Contributions to Hypermedia Uploader are welcome!
-Please read [Contributing to Hypermedia Client Uploader](CONTRIBUTING.md) for details.
+Please read [Contributing](CONTRIBUTING.md) for details.

 ## Code of Conduct